-Take the Downeaster train from the Portland Amtrak station to Freeport, Maine, in around 30 minutes.
+For a fun day trip from Portland, you can take the Downeaster train from the Portland Amtrak station to Freeport, Maine, in around 30 minutes.
 Freeport is packed with outlet shops, with the most famous being the top-rated L.L.
 Bean flagship store.
 You’ll know you’re there when you spot the 16-foot-tall boot out front.
 It’s a size 410 in case you’re wondering.

 Stroll through on your own or ask one of the cheerful store clerks where to find those lobster plates or duck decoys you just have to have.